 - While puddings are baking, make the brown sugar sauce by melting butter in a small saucepan over medium heat.
 Add brown sugar, cream and a pinch of salt and stir to combine.
 Allow to come to a boil, stirring regularly.
 Once it comes to a boil, cook another few minutes, stirring regularly, then remove from heat and pour in to a bowl or pitcher.
 Cover and refrigerate if not using right away.
 Can be re-warmed in the microwave/saucepan to serve.

-- Serve puddings at warm, at room temperature or slightly re-warmed in the microwave, topped with warm brown sugar sauce (*You'll want to place your small dishes on a plate, as the brown sugar sauce will most likely spill over the sides when poured on top).
+- Serve puddings warm, at room temperature or slightly re-warmed in the microwave, topped with warm brown sugar sauce (*You'll want to place your small dishes on a plate, as the brown sugar sauce will most likely spill over the sides when poured on top).

 Notes

 Hi!
-I’m Jennifer, a home cook schooled by 40 years of trial and error in the kitchen and always driven by a love of great food.
-I love to share my favourite old and new recipes, complete with lots of tips and tricks to help make your home cooking enjoyable, stress free, rewarding and of course, delicious!
+I’m Jennifer, a home cook schooled by trial and error and almost 40 years of getting dinner on the table!
+I love to share my favourite recipes, both old and new, together with lots of tips and tricks to hopefully help make your home cooking enjoyable, stress free, rewarding and of course, delicious!

 Living in the southern Ontario/Niagara region I am so fortunate to be surrounded by fruit farms….I can drive maybe a couple miles and see all kinds of farm stands selling fresh peaches!
 I tend to gorge on them in season because they are my favorite fruit and I know how quick the season ends.
 I had a half basket still in the fridge and I was trying to figure out what to make with them – this recipe screamed out MAKE ME lol.
 It was so good, I will probably make it all year if I can force myself to use a can of my home canned peaches (i almost ration them out to last the year lol)